The Best Workout for Your Mood

 4. When You’re Feeling Self-Critical: Hatha Yoga

 Ever heard of power poses, stances that give you an instant surge of strength, energy and confidence?
-While the mechanisms of how they work are still a bit unclear, researchers have found that expansive postures (think standing tall with your hands on your hips) can have a physiological and behavioural effect that can increase your feelings of power and risk tolerance.
+While the mechanisms of how they work are still a bit unclear, researchers have found that expansive postures (think standing tall with your hands on your hips) can have a physiological and behavioral effect that can increase your feelings of power and risk tolerance.
 Turns out yoga poses, particularly when held for just 2 minutes, can be beneficial too, increasing your self-esteem and energy, per other research.

 5. When You’re Feeling Tired and Cranky: Dance Cardio